 In order to clarify this conception of the practical theory, it is opportune to follow a compared strategy.
 Actually, Biology is a scientific discipline with a consolidated theoretical structure.
 It has both substantive theories and specified technologies, elaborated in characteristics concepts of Biology from some concepts of biology, its substantive theories establish links between conditions and effects, and that they legitimate some changes of state, that is to say, they establish intrinsic goals or objectives of biology; on the other hand, their specific technologies prescribe rules in order to reach those intrinsic objectives with the links determined in its substantive theories.
 But, also, if we wonder how to contribute to the health of society with biology, we are setting up a question of practical theory.
 Biology is an autonomous study that has its intrinsic objectives; but it also contributes to solve extrinsic objectives from practical theories as well as the former it can be interpreted in biological terms.
-With regard to education we can act similarly and understand it as a social goal which is solved in terms of biology; we are generating the pedagogical biology or practical theory of education from the pattern subaltern for Biology.
+With regard to education we can act similarly and understand it as a social goal which is solved in terms of biology; we are constructing so, in the first place, the Biology of the education as an interpretative theory and, after we are generating the pedagogical biology or practical theory of education from the pattern subaltern for Biology.